Section III: Academic Standards

 - Any student enrolled in the JD/LLM Program in International and Comparative Law may undertake a Faculty-Mentored Externship abroad.
 Any JD student wishing to pursue a Faculty-Mentored Externship abroad must first complete both a course in comparative law and a course in international law, as well as obtain the approval of the Office of International Studies.

-- An Integrated Externship must be approved by the Curriculum Committee under its normal procedures for course approval, based upon a proposal submitted by the faculty member who will teach the course.
-Prior to seeking Curriculum Committee approval, the faculty member should consult with the Externship Administrator to ensure that the course proposal is consistent with this rule and with the practices developed under other previously approved Integrated Externships.
+- An Integrated Externship must be approved by the Curriculum Committee under its normal procedures for course approval, based upon a proposal jointly submitted by Externship Director and the faculty member who will teach the course.

-- The Externship Administrator and supervising faculty members are responsible for helping to identify entities willing to host student externs participating in the Integrated Externship, and providing assistance to students in their applications to host entities, but students remain responsible for obtaining approval to work as an extern with a particular entity.
+- The Externship Director and participating faculty member are responsible for helping to identify entities willing to host student externs participating in the Integrated Externship, and providing assistance to students in their applications to host entities, but students remain responsible for obtaining approval to work as an extern with a particular entity.
 No student may participate in an Integrated Externship unless the student has successfully obtained an externship position with an entity approved by the faculty member.

 - A student may obtain up to 14 hours of credit for one semester of individual study at a foreign law school approved by the Law School.
 An approved study-abroad semester will count toward the four semesters in-residence and fifty-four-credits in-residence required by Rule 2-1(1).